Top 10 Funny facts about Paris © French Moments

 Paris, the prestigious capital of France is a dream destination for many of us.
 There’s so much to see and learn: grand monuments, tumultuous history, an immense cultural influence and economic power.
 To get off the beaten track, we compiled 10 funny facts about Paris which we hope will entertain you!

-These incongruous moments that get to us while exploring the streets of Paris.
+These incongruous moments get to us while exploring the streets of Paris.

-It could sometimes lead to moments of great confusion, embarrassment or hilarious misunderstanding.
+It could sometimes lead to great confusion, embarrassment or hilarious misunderstanding.

 There would be so many funny stories to write.